dbojan/python-azure-ocr/README.md

 |Text to Speech|Build apps that convert text to lifelike speech.|AI + machine learning|5 million characters Standard, 500,000 characters Neural, and hosting model|Always
 |Azure AI Translator |Add real-time, multi-language text translation to your apps, websites, and tools. |AI + machine learning |2 million characters S0 tier |12 months

+-2026-03-18-1
+added _geanu_txt_to_docx.py to 'convert txt to docx' and 'convert txt to docx and mail' from geany using build menu.
+remember to save file first in geany.

 -2026-03-14-1
 improved support for tables. you can also edit settings using variables in _azure_ocr2.py, at the start of the file.